shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-SettingLocalEnvironment.md

 ...
 ```

+All you need to run a Shoutem app locally is a smartphone and `Node.js` version 6 or higher!

 You can use `shoutem run` in a cloned app's directory to preview the app on your own device using the Shoutem Preview app.
 Like we mentioned earlier, it lets you develop and test your React Native apps on any platform (Windows, Mac, Linux).
-All you need to preview and test your app is `Node.js` version 6 or higher.
-It also allows non-Mac users to test their apps on an iOS device!

-Using `shoutem run` will make the CLI execute the React packager in another terminal window, and generate a QR code for you to scan with the Shoutem Preview app in order to open it on your device:
+It will make the CLI execute the React packager in another terminal window and generate a QR code for you to scan with the Shoutem Preview app in order to open it on your device:

 ```ShellSession
 $ shoutem run